Sobibor Death Camp

 Sobibor

-The Sobibor extermination camp came into being in May 1942, near the Polish village of Sobibor within the Lublin region (within the German occupied Generalgovernment) and it was part of Operation Reinhardt.
-It's been estimated that he numbers of Jews murdered within this camp sits at 250,000 -300,000 (see 'The Oxford Companion To World War II' (2005) p795. by John Keegan) but the exact figures cannot be known for sure.
-The camp's first commandant was SS-Obersturmführer (1st Lieutenant Brit) Franz Stangl, a veteran of Germany's euthanasia programme (T4) and therefore had extensive experience in the art of murder.
+The Sobibor extermination camp came into being in May 1942, near the Polish village of Sobibor within the Lublin region (within the German occupied General government) and it was part of Operation Reinhardt.
+It has been estimated that the numbers of Jews murdered within this camp sits at 250,000 - 300,000 (see 'The Oxford Companion to World War II' (2005) p795. by John Keegan) but the exact figures cannot be known for sure.
+The camp's first commandant was SS-Obersturmführer (1st Lieutenant) Franz Stangl, a veteran of Germany's euthanasia programme (T4) and therefore had extensive experience in the art of murder.
 At the end of August 1942, Stangl was sent to run the Treblinka extermination camp, he would be replaced with SS-Obersturmführer Franz Reichleitner.

 The actual camp itself was broken down into the following areas: